freqtrade/freqtrade/docs/configuration.md

 !!!
 Note "Special case to forcesell after a specific time"
     A special case presents using `"<N>": -1` as ROI.
 This forces the bot to sell a trade after N Minutes, no matter if it's positive or negative, so represents a time-limited force-sell.

-### Understand stoploss

-Go to the [stoploss documentation](stoploss.md) for more details.

-### Understand trailing stoploss

-Go to the [trailing stoploss Documentation](stoploss.md#trailing-stop-loss) for details on trailing stoploss.

-### Understand initial_state

-The `initial_state` configuration parameter is an optional field that defines the initial application state.
-Possible values are `running` or `stopped`. (default=`running`) If the value is `stopped` the bot has to be started with `/start` first.

 ### Understand forcebuy_enable

-The `forcebuy_enable` configuration parameter enables the usage of forcebuy commands via Telegram.
+The `forcebuy_enable` configuration parameter enables the usage of forcebuy commands via Telegram and REST API.
-This is disabled for security reasons by default, and will show a warning message on startup if enabled.
+For security reasons, it's disabled by default, and freqtrade will show a warning message on startup if enabled.
-For example, you can send `/forcebuy ETH/BTC` Telegram command when this feature if enabled to the bot, who then buys the pair and holds it until a regular sell-signal (ROI, stoploss, /forcesell) appears.
+For example, you can send `/forcebuy ETH/BTC` to the bot, which will result in freqtrade buying the pair and holds it until a regular sell-signal (ROI, stoploss, /forcesell) appears.

 This can be dangerous with some strategies, so use with care.

 See [the telegram documentation](telegram-usage.md) for details on usage.

-### Understand process_throttle_secs

-The `process_throttle_secs` configuration parameter is an optional field that defines in seconds how long the bot should wait before asking the strategy if we should buy or a sell an asset.
-After each wait period, the strategy is asked again for every opened trade wether or not we should sell, and for all the remaining pairs (either the dynamic list of pairs or the static list of pairs) if we should buy.

 ### Ignoring expired candles